Berchtold I Herzog von Zähringen1

 Lionel Benedict Nicolson1

 Lionel Benedict Nicolson was born on 6 August 1914.1 He was the son of Hon.
 Sir Harold George Nicolson and Hon.
-Victoria Mary Sackville-West.1 He married Luisa Felicita Vertova, daughter of Professor Giacomo Vertova, on 8 August 1955.1 He and Luisa Felicita Vertova were divorced in 1962.1 He died in 1978.1
+Victoria Mary Sackville-West.1 He married Luisa Felicita Vertova, daughter of Professor Giacomo Vertova, on 8 August 1955.1 He and Luisa Felicita Vertova were divorced in 1962.1 He died on 22 May 1978 at age 63.1,2

-Lionel Benedict Nicolson usually went by his middle name of Benedict.1 He was educated at Eton College, Eton, Berkshire, England.1 He was educated at Balliol College, Oxford University, Oxford, Oxfordshire, England.1 He fought in the Second World War.1 He gained the rank of Captain in the service of the Intelligence Corps.1 He was Deputy Surveyor of the King's Pictures between 1939 and 1947.1 He was editor of Burlington Magazine.1 He was invested as a Member, Royal Victorian Order (M.V.O.) in 1947.1 He wrote the book The Painters of Ferrara, published 1950.1 He wrote the book Hendrick Terbrugghen, published 1958.1 He wrote the book Wright of Derby: Painter of Light, published 1968.1 He wrote the book The Treasures of the Foundling Hospital, published 1972.1 He wrote the book Courbet: The Studio of the painter, published 1973.1 He wrote the book Georges de la Tour, published 1974.1
+Lionel Benedict Nicolson usually went by his middle name of Benedict.1 He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Balliol College, Oxford University, Oxford, Oxfordshire, EnglandG.1 He fought in the Second World War.1 He gained the rank of Captain in the Intelligence Corps.1 He was Deputy Surveyor of the King's Pictures between 1939 and 1947.1 He was editor of Burlington Magazine.1 He was appointed Member, Royal Victorian Order (M.V.O.) in 1947.1 He wrote the book The Painters of Ferrara, published 1950.1 He wrote the book Hendrick Terbrugghen, published 1958.1 He wrote the book Wright of Derby: Painter of Light, published 1968.1 He was appointed Commander, Order of the British Empire (C.B.E.) in 1971.2 He wrote the book The Treasures of the Foundling Hospital, published 1972.1 He wrote the book Courbet: The Studio of the painter, published 1973.1 He wrote the book Georges de la Tour, published 1974.1 He was appointed Fellow, British Academy (F.B.A.) in 1977.2

 Child of Lionel Benedict Nicolson and Luisa Felicita Vertova